sibojia/sparco/README.md

 A thorough understanding of how to configure the code is best gained by reading two sources:

 - the output of `csc.py --help`, which provides a description of all available command line options.
 (The same information is available in the `ArgParse` specification of the `csc.py` source)
 - the sample configuration file `sample_config.py`.
-For convenience, this file contains specifications for all possible parameters as well as their corresponding documentation.
+For convenience, this file contains specifications for all possible settings as well as their corresponding documentation.
 In practice, it is not necessary to specify so many parameters for most use cases, since the defaults are sufficient.

 ### Minimal Possible Configuration